BadrMohammed/Link-task/README.md

 3- typescript
 4-state managment redux tollkit
 5-sass

+note
+images and video in banner api is missing

 1 - Install the latest LTS versions of Node.js from https://nodejs.org

 2 - Clone the project on your machine, then from the terminal window go to the application directory then to the sub-directory called `Source` then run the following command `npm install` to install the dependencies as defined in the package.json file.